SilviaCeausu/SilviaCeausu.github.io/_pages/about.md

  My research is focused on three major themes:

-* biodiversity impacts of agricultural expansion and intensification as part of my research within the [GCRF TRADE Hub project](https://tradehub.earth/)
+* conservation and rewilding in agricultural landscapes.
+I am currently researching biodiversity impacts of agricultural expansion and intensification as part of my research within the [GCRF TRADE Hub project](https://tradehub.earth/).
-* internal human migration in low and middle income countries in collaboration with [WorldPop](https://www.worldpop.org/) and [Flowminder](https://www.flowminder.org/)
+* internal human migration in low and middle income countries in collaboration with [WorldPop](https://www.worldpop.org/) and [Flowminder](https://www.flowminder.org/).
-* human-environment interactions that unifies my research on ecosystem services, human-wildlife coexistence and human geography.
+* human-environment interactions that brings together my research on ecosystem services, human-wildlife coexistence and human geography.